10 Things the Army Teaches You (Faster Than Anyone Else)

 He who can put his comfort aside for the team and the mission will win.
 Mental fitness is part of this.
-The book to the right is "Resilience: Hard-Won Wisdom for Living a Better Life," by Navy SEAL Eric Greitens.
+The book below is "Resilience: Hard-Won Wisdom for Living a Better Life," by Navy SEAL Eric Greitens.
 It shows us all how we must except setbacks and drive on.
 The video in #2 touches on this.

 Most of the time, it's boring stuff.
 It's the tame, day-to-day stuff that (no matter how simple or boring) can mean life or death for someone else.

 Can you combine what you learn above to make the most of yourself here?
 The service teaches you how and you'll never forget it.

 "Living a Better Life" It's as simple as that.
 Vital information for us all: military, veterans and civilians.